ctrl-alt-del/devenv/README.md

 https://chrome.google.com/webstore/category/extensions?hl=en-US
 ```

-### EditThisCookie
+### EditThisCookie on Mac
-EditThisCookie is a convenient extension that allow developer to modify cookies of a page in real for development and testing purpose.
+EditThisCookie is a cookie manager that allow developer to modify cookies of a page in real for development and testing purpose.
 To install this extension, you can either search `EditThisCookie` on the chrome web store, or visiting its page on:
 ```sh
 https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en-US
 ```

 To intall the extension, just click on the blue `+ Free` button the top right corner.

-## PHP
+## PHP on Mac
 ## MAMP